PATENT AND TRADEMARK LAWYER SERVING MISSISSIPPI

 - Chemicals and Chemical Processes, e.g., A Process for Producing Nitrogen

-George prefers flat-rate prices to give you certainty as you move forward.
+George prefers lump sum prices to give you certainty as you move forward.
+His rates are lower than larger law firms.
 He can help you if you’ve had thoughts like these:

 - You’ve got a fantastic invention, but you don’t know how to protect it.